koniarik/emlabcpp/README.md

 ### concepts.h

-A set of C concepts designed for implementing a checks inside the library.
+A set of C++ concepts designed for implementing a checks inside the library.

 For example `ostreamlike` can be implement to write more generic ostream operators: